Archival & deletion

 Overview

-Datasets on Redivis are intended as a persistent store of information, and this persistence is critical to ensure the reproducibility of analyses using the datasets (and specific versions thereof).
+Datasets on Redivis are intended as a persistent store of information, and this persistence is critical to ensure the reproducibility of analyses.

 In some cases, it may be necessary to archive a dataset, so as to prevent future usage and save on cloud costs.
 In other scenarios, you may need to delete a specific version (e.g., to reduce storage costs, or permanently retract inappropriately released data).
 Finally, in some situations it may be necessary to fully delete a dataset, for example, when a license to that dataset has expired.